Judaism and Kabbalah

 All acts of hurt serve to divide, acts of love serve to unite and aggregate, thus there was every reason to try to get the people to work together under the banner of love – for their own happiness, security, and peace of mind.
 It is obvious to me but appears to be none too obvious to people in general, that acts of hurt create unhappiness – in the hurter as well as the hurt.
 They also create a form of anarchy – a sort of free for all of selfishness.

 The vengeful God approach seemed to work reasonably well up to a point.
 It certainly calmed the tribes down a bit, although it is clear that belief in this was not universal.
 There will always be the sceptics.
 The disadvantage of course is that if all this advice was supposed to be coming from on high, then as times changed you couldn't change it to suit the changed circumstance.
 You were left with laws which in reality you had devised, purporting to come from a higher power, that you wanted to change but couldn't.
 Hoisted with your own petard.
-And we still have this in a three major religions, because all three are based on the same approach.
+And we still have this in all three major religions, because all three are based on the same approach.

 The leaders of the Jewish tribes then added the extra flourish to the story by adding that this God had chosen them as a people.
 Now this was a clever move.
 Any set of people who think they have been chosen and are thus being watched all the time are going to behave a lot better.
 And it tended to work, because the Jewish people did not know that the entire world's population had spiritual experiences and in profusion, that spiritual experience in other cultures was actually more frequent than it was in Jewish society, principally because the mechanisms of obtaining it were better known and freely available and thus not withheld from the people.